As Asimov declared in his famous 1959 essay on creativity and idea generation, “The world in general disapproves of creativity.”

 Conformity, of course, tends to get in the way of creativity.
 People by nature are highly influenced by the opinions and behaviors of others, and conformity occurs when we change the way we think or act to imitate others.
 Still, conformity isn’t inevitable.
 In fact, most children are natural nonconformists.
 Unfortunately, either at home or in school (or both), many children grow up in environments that devalue independent and creative thought and instead reward imitation, memorization, and rote learning.

 We study history’s great creative minds and the brilliant ideas they contributed to the world, but how often do we pause to consider the resistance they encountered and the enormous sacrifices they made to achieve creative success?
-Even less often do we consider the failed creative projects that paved the way for those successes.

 Research by psychologists Daphna Buchsbaum and Alison Gopnik found that common teaching methods that emphasize direct instruction—those in which the child is shown what to do rather than given the opportunity to figure it out for herself—can hamper the child’s ability to solve problems independently and creatively and may instead encourage mindless imitation.
 While this method may allow the student to acquire the information more quickly, she won’t be learning the important real-world skills of asking questions and sleuthing out new information about a problem.